Here’s how other countries have responded to mass shootings

 Some studies have indicated the program may have been a success and that Australia became a less violent place in the years since the buyback.

-In 2013, Howard wrote an op-ed for the New York Times that called on President Obama to follow his model.
+In 2013, Howard wrote an op-ed for the New York Times that called on President Barack Obama to follow his model.
 “Few Australians would deny that their country is safer today as a consequence of gun control,” Howard wrote.

 New Zealand

-In March 2019, Brenton Harrison Tarrant, 28, opened fire at two mosques in Christchurch, New Zealand, and killed 51 Muslim worshipers with weapons that included an AR-15 style rifle.
+In March 2019, Brenton Harrison Tarrant, 28, opened fire at two mosques in Christchurch, New Zealand, and killed 51 Muslim worshipers with weapons that included an AR-15-style rifle.
 Less than 24 hours later, New Zealand Prime Minister Jacinda Ardern announced that the country would change its gun laws.

 Unlike Australia, New Zealand had relatively relaxed gun regulations and a powerful gun lobby.
-There were an estimated 250,000 gun owners in the country, which has a population of 5 million people, before the attack.
+Before the attack, there were an estimated 250,000 gun owners in the country, which has a population of 5 million people.
 Tarrant, an Australian citizen who had been living in New Zealand since 2017, had purchased his weapons legally, though he had illegally modified some.

 Adern was able to gather swift support for tougher gun laws, putting temporary measures in place within days.
 The following month, parliament made the changes official, with overwhelming bipartisan support and only one lawmaker opposing.
 Among the plans were a gun buyback scheme, as well as restrictions on AR-15s and other semiautomatic weapons.

 Because of the lax tracking of these weapons, authorities were initially unsure how many there were in the country.
-“It’s really an open checkbook,” Joe Green, gun-safety specialist and former arms control manager for the New Zealand Police, told The Washington Post, “because they don’t know how many they are buying back.”
+“It’s really an open checkbook,” Joe Green, gun safety specialist and former arms control manager for the New Zealand Police, told The Washington Post, “because they don’t know how many they are buying back.”

-A second round of gun laws were passed in 2020, which required set up a new firearms registry which gun license holders were required to update as they buy or sell guns.
+A second round of gun laws were passed in 2020, which required setting up a new firearms registry that gun license holders were required to update as they buy or sell firearms.

-In an interview with CNN’s Christiane Amanpour in June 2019, Adern said she was bewildered by the United States’ reluctance to pass gun control laws.
+In an interview with CNN’s Christiane Amanpour in June 2019, Adern said she was bewildered by the United States’ reluctance to pass gun-control laws.
 “Australia experienced a massacre and changed their laws.
 New Zealand had its experience and changed its laws.
 To be honest with you, I do not understand the United States,” she said.

 Canada